 With the right 13-week cash flow template, your business can benefit in more ways than one.
-From having the ability to successfully plan to having the more crucial insights at your fingertips, a 13-week cash flow projection is a good move for any business.
+From having the ability to successfully plan to have the more crucial insights at your fingertips, a 13-week cash flow projection is a good move for any business.

 But how do you create a 13-week cash flow model, what should be included in one, and what can it be used for?